lukehunter/ssgallery_net/README.md

 ## Overview

 ssgallery uses an extremely basic template system to generate html pages.
-Tags such as %SSG_GALLERY_NAME% are inserted into an html file, and at run-time are replaced with the correct strings.
+Tokens such as %SSG_GALLERY_NAME% are inserted into an html file, and at run-time are replaced with the correct strings.
 There is also support for lists of items (e.g. on the gallery and album pages), although the templating engine has not been heavily tested.

 An ssgallery theme consists of three templates: